Historical Articles Pertaining to the US Navy

 1966-07 Rating Roundup - A Brief Description of Navy Skills

 To help you better know your fellow Navymen and the jobs they perform, here is a description of the 65 Navy ratings.
-Each description contains the name of the rating, its symbol, and a resume of the duties in that rating.
+Each description contains the name of the rating, its symbol, and a summary of the duties.

 Gate 6 at Great Lakes Naval Training Center circa 1967.